-- 2. The only grounds on which a review is possible are those set out in Reg.
-40(5): - (a) a document relating to the proceedings was not sent to, or was not received at an appropriate time by, a party or a party's representative - (b) a document relating to the proceedings was not sent to the VTE at an appropriate time - (c) a party or its representative was not present at a hearing relating to the proceedings and the party shows reasonable cause for its or its representative's absence - (d) there has been some other procedural irregularity in the proceedings - (e) the decision is affected by a decision of, or on appeal from, the Upper Tribunal or the High Court - (f) where the decision relates to an appeal against a completion notice, new evidence, whose existence could not have been discovered by reasonable inquiry or could not have been foreseen, has become available since the conclusion of the proceedings - 3.
-The words "some other procedural irregularity" in the regulation are not designed to cover any alleged error by the panel.
+2) The only grounds on which a review is possible are those set out in Reg.
+40(5):

+3) The words "some other procedural irregularity" in the regulation are not designed to cover any alleged error by the panel.
 A procedural irregularity occurs where there has been a substantive failure to comply with the Tribunal's Practice Statement.
 It could also cover the way the hearing was conducted if a party did not receive a fair hearing.
 If a party believes the panel has erred in law or its reasons for decision are insufficient, these are matter(s) for appeal and should not form part of a review application.